Skip to content

 with_transpose(rng=None)

-Mutate data by randomly swapping neighboring characters.
+Mutate series by randomly swapping neighboring characters.

 Notes